 EE proposes two types of SIM only deals to choose from.
 The lower-cost alternatives are called Essential Plans and the ones with richer perks are named Smart Plans.
 All EE Smart Plans come with 5G data speeds.
-There are four Smart Plan options to choose from and although pricier, they also offer Swappable Benefits and some juicy add-ons free for the first six months of your contract.
+There a few Smart Plan options to choose from and although pricier, they also offer Swappable Benefits and some juicy add-ons free for the first six months of your contract.
 All price plans use EE’s 4G network, which is by far the fastest in the UK.
-EE Smart Plans also offer superfast 5G data speeds.
-They also include unlimited minutes and texts.
+EE Smart Plans also offer super-fast 5G data speeds.
+They also include unlimited UK minutes and texts.
 EE offers no flexibility on either type of contracts, locking you into a long term commitment starting from 12 months.

-Three’s data speeds maybe tracking behind EE, but its average download speed is marked around 20Mbps, which is more than enough to watch HD videos, stream content, listen to music or play video games.
+Three’s data speeds maybe tracking behind EE(39Mbps), but its average download speed is marked around 19.3Mbps, which is more than enough to watch HD videos, stream content, listen to music or play video games.
 The network has only one type of SIM Only tariff option called the Advanced Plan.
 Just like EE, Three doesn’t limit calls and texts on these plans.
 They also offer flexibility by proposing 1 month, 12 months and 24 months contract options.
 Three’s prices are quite competitive and generally the best value option out of the larger operators.
-All plans include 5G coverage at no extra cost, and the network claims it has the fastest 5G in the UK.
+All plans include 5G coverage at no extra cost.

-Down below is a comparison between the two network’s unlimited data plans (and also EE’s new 200GB data plan).
-We’d like to remind you that EE’s Essential plan doesn’t support 5G coverage.
+Down below is a comparison between the two network’s unlimited data plans (and also EE’s 200GB data plan).
+We’d like to remind you that EE’s Essential plan don’t always come with 5G coverage.

 |Three Advanced||Unlimited - 1 month||£26.00|